Are you wondering what food you can’t bring to China?

 Don’t bring these foods to China

-In addition, you shouldn’t bring any food that has come from an epidemic stricken area, is harmful to people or might spread disease.
+In addition, you shouldn’t bring any food that is considered harmful, comes from an epidemic-stricken area, or might spread disease.

 Avoid bringing these foods